imchipwood/dumbpad/README.md

 |__X__|__X__|  s  |  s  |__X__|

 - The three encoders in columns C0 and C1 are connected to each other
-- The two encoders in column C4 are connected to each other.
-Thus, if you
+- The two encoders in column C4 are connected to each other

+So, if doing dual encoders, one must be in column C4 and the other in either C0 or C1.
+Three or more encoders will not work.

 The following sections describe the configurations that the default keymaps in QMK are designed for.

-#### Default Configuration: Single-Encoder
+#### Single-Encoder (Default Configuration)

 In the default configuration, the encoder is in column 0, the bottom left corner below the Pro Micro.
 All other sockets are filled with switches.